 “Show me the money!”
-Although this might not be the phrase on every English teacher’s lips, there are many amongst us who’d like to make the best possible salary whilst teaching English abroad – even if we are just in it for the experience.
+Although this might not be the phrase on every the lips of every EFL or ESL teacher, there are many amongst us who’d like to make the best possible salary whilst teaching English abroad – even if we are just in it for the experience.
 So where can you go and teach to stack that cash in your bank account?
+Let’s take a look at some of the highest paid English teaching jobs abroad.

 The United Arab Emirates (UAE)

 Like the UAE, you could expect to receive a relatively high salary of around $3,000 – $4,000 per month.
-This will sit alongside similar benefits and allowances, which can be very attractive for those looking to save.
+This will sit alongside similar benefits and allowances, which can be very attractive for TEFL teachers looking to save.

-As a devout Muslim country in the desert it may take a bit of getting used to for some.
+As a devout Muslim country in the desert, Saudi Arabia may take a bit of getting used to for some.
 However, for those of you who are up for a new experience it could be a very interesting proposition.
 Especially with the opportunity to save a considerable amount of cash!

 If you’re ever looking for something slightly different, Oman and Kuwait offer salaries in a similar bracket.